clear01/NetteWidgets/docs/en/index.md

 #### <a name="DirectComponentDefinition"></a>Direct component definition (cases 1.*)
 This is the simplest way to add your widgets.
 Just specify the widget component as you would do in the 'service' section.
-These widgets will have the **unique** property (cannot be added multiple times in a single dashboard).

 You can also specify the widget type ID (case 1.2).
 If no ID is specified (case 1.1), it will be generated automatically using **only the widget class name**.
 That's the reason why **widget type ids _must_ be specified when multiple widgets of same class are present**.